CloudLabsAI-Azure/PowerApps-in-a-day/01_Power_Apps_Canvas_App.md

 - Exercise 2: Add Device Gallery and Connect to Data Source
 - Exercise 3: Add Compare Screen

-### Lab Prerequisites

-Follow the pre-requisite steps described in the **Lab Overview and Pre-requisites** (Page 1 of lab guide).
-Before beginning this lab, confirm that you have provisioned an environment where you will save your apps, flows and database entities.

-**IMPORTANT:** Do not proceed before going through the lab pre-requisite steps

 ## Exercise 1: Create the app in Power Apps

 **IMPORTANT:** Do not proceed before going through the lab pre-requisite steps.

 ### Task 1: Sign-in to Power Apps web studio